gristlabs/grist-core/docker-compose-examples/grist-traefik-oidc-auth/README.md

 This example can then be run with `docker compose up`.
 This will make Grist available on `https://grist.localhost` with a self-signed certificate (by default), after all the services have started.
 Note: it may take up to a minute for all of the services to start correctly.

+The self-signed certificate will cause a security warning in the web browser when you try to visit Grist.
+This is fine for local testing and can be bypassed, but correct certificates should be set up if Grist is being made available on the internet.

+### Users

 The default username is `test`, with password `test`.

 You can add or modify users in ./configs/authelia/user-database.yml.
 Additional instructions are provided in that file.